 - Compute node (worker node): the executor of jobs; the compute node can either be homogenous or heterogeneous, for different purposes. the number of compute nodes can be quite large

-Traditionally, the nodes are rack-mounted 1U “pizza box” servers.
+There are four common form factors for server: tower, rack-mount, blade, mainframe.
+Traditionally, the nodes are rack-mount 1U “pizza box” servers.
 Bladed systems started to replace due to the increased node density, thanks to the shared/redundant power and cooling management.
 In the past, the HPC cluster is operated in data centres, which is an expensive operation item.
 In the last decades, many organizations extends their compute workload to the cloud, forming a hybrid model.

 HPC typically has specialized storage system because HPC applications notoriously create large amounts of data.
 NFS traditionally does not scale well as number of node increases.
 Some proprietary storage system such as Isilon provides good performance via NFS protocol.
 There are also open-source parallel file system such as Lustre and HDFS.